MODULE 3 - Section 6

 Team B

-That evening, Megan and the team talks about one of their community engagement projects - the grand opening for the community center at the end of the week.
-The team would be setting up and organizing the event alongside local volunteers and existing staff.
-Leading up to the event, the team would be serving dinner at the local soup kitchen in the evenings and then eat alongside the attending locals afterward.
+That evening, Megan and the team talk about one of their community engagement projects - the grand opening for the community center at the end of the week.
+The team will be organizing the event alongside local volunteers and existing staff.
+Leading up to the event, the team will serve dinner at the local soup kitchen in the evenings and then eat with the attending locals afterward.

-For meals, Megan took advantage of the included continental breakfast option served at the hotel each day.
-Lunch would be purchased each day at the café and carried to the service location to be eaten later as a sack lunch.
-While at their service location, they were approached by a community member, who happened to be a chef at another local café.
-They asked Megan why the team did not have meals at their café.
+For meals, Megan takes advantage of the included continental breakfast option served at the hotel.
+Lunch is purchased each day at the café and carried to the service location to be eaten later as a sack lunch.
+While at their service location, they are approached by a community member, who happens to be a chef at another local café.
+They ask Megan why the team does not have meals at their café.
 They would have been honored to serve the team.
-While the local café across the street was convenient, Megan forgot to consider if any local relationships could be utilized in planning various aspects of the team schedule.
+While the local café across the street is convenient, Megan forgot to consider if any local relationships could be utilized in planning the team schedule.

-The team made the long walk across town and the river each day to get to the community center to prepare.
-It was a bit exhausting after a few days, but turned out to be a good time for the team to converse with Megan and ask questions.
-She talked mostly about the challenges around town that she saw, but admitted she didn’t know much else about what was happening around the community outside of the neighborhood she was working in.
-The team stopped asking questions about the community after a while and started joining in about all the things they didn’t see in the community and what they missed back home.
+The team makes the long walk across town and the river each day to get to the community center to prepare.
+It is a bit exhausting after a few days, but turns out to be a good time for the team to converse with Megan and ask questions.
+She talks mostly about the challenges around town, but admits she doesn’t know much else about what is happening around the community outside of the neighborhood she works in.
+After a while, the team stops asking questions about the community and starts joining in about all the things they don’t see in the community and what they miss back home.

-On the third day, a team member mentioned they were feeling ill.
-They had a headache, low-grade fever, and were feeling nauseous.
-The team member wanted to push through and continue on with the day’s activities.
-Megan thought they looked pretty ill and planned for the team member to go to the clinic just to be sure the illness wasn’t something more than the stomach flu.
-Megan sent the team members on to the day’s project and accompanied the ill team member to the clinic.
-When the Catalyst arrived on site that day, Megan wasn’t there and neither were there any local staff.
-The only local person there was a volunteer and since Megan also served as the translator, the team was doing their best to communicate with them and figure out how to set up for the event.
+On the third day, a team member mentions they are feeling ill.
+They have a headache, low-grade fever, and nausea.
+The team member wants to push through and continue on with the day’s activities.
+Megan think they look pretty ill and wants to take the team member to the clinic to be sure the illness isn’t something more than the stomach flu.
+Megan sends the other team members on to the day’s project and accompanies the ill team member to the clinic.
+When the Catalyst arrives on site that day, Megan isn’t there and neither are any local staff.
+The only local person there is a volunteer and since Megan also serves as the translator, the team is doing their best to communicate with them and figure out how to set up for the event.
 Megan had forgotten to communicate with the Catalyst, her teammate.
-When they were finally able to get on a quick phone call together, Megan mentioned she would be delayed three hours getting back from the clinic and had to relay directions over the phone with multi-layered instructions for setup.
+When they are finally able to get on each other on the phone, Megan says she will be delayed three hours getting back from the clinic and has to relay directions over the phone with multi-layered instructions for setting up the activities.

-Each night after dinner, the team would walk back to the hotel for a daily debrief.
-Megan sat in on the debriefs and noticed some exhaustion and frustration coming from the team after a few days.
-There were also some narrow-minded comments about the local culture.
-Megan noticed these attitudes appeared to be affecting interactions with locals too, but hated engaging in potential conflict.
-She decided she would make things better by doing better herself the next day.
-While her self-awareness was a good catch, she unfortunately missed out on a timely opportunity to course-correct as a team for the days ahead, as well as share perspective about local culture.
+Each night after dinner, the team walks back to the hotel for a daily debrief.
+Megan sits in on the debriefs and notices some exhaustion and frustration coming from the team after a few days.
+There are also some narrow-minded comments about the local culture.
+Megan notices these attitudes appear to be affecting interactions with locals too, but hates engaging in conflict.
+She decides she will try to make things better by doing better herself the next day.
+While her self-awareness is a good catch, she unfortunately misses out on a timely opportunity to course-correct the team for the days ahead, as well as share perspective about local culture.

-With the team’s visit winding down, Megan opted to participate in the team final debrief.
-During that time, she expressed her sincere thanks for the team’s participation and engagement throughout the week and wished them well in returning home.
-After all the team had done to pull off the event, she didn’t want to take any more of their time and decided not to talk about their summer internship opportunity and a key program they were hoping to launch in three months out of the community center.
+With the team’s visit winding down, Megan decides to participate in the team final debrief.
+During that time, she expresses her sincere thanks for the team’s participation and engagement throughout the week and wishes them well in returning home.
+After all the team did to pull off the event, she doesn’t want to take any more of their time and decides not to talk about their summer internship opportunity and a key program they are hoping to launch in three months out of the community center.

-After the team left for the airport, Megan wondered if the team felt like they contributed to the work happening there and would consider returning.
-She figured that if it was meant to be they would reach out again in the future and decided to not follow up with the team on their time there.
+After the team leaves for the airport, Megan wonders if the team felt like they contributed to the work happening there and would consider returning.
+She figures that if it is meant to be, they will reach out again in the future and decides not to follow up with the team.